top of page

 Lifter for harvesting

 I purchased the lifter or also called an undercutter to make it easier to harvest the garlic.
 The plants are slightly lifted up and the soil is loosened.
 Then I go down the row with my ROHAND cart putting the garlic plants in crates.
-An easier step in how to grow garlic.
 Click here to go to the company website.
-PLEASE remember to come back!!

 How to grow garlic with less labor